 1- It’s given me a sense of purpose.

 Don’t get me wrong, I already felt a sense of “purpose” in my religion, my relationships, and my writing but this was a different sense of purpose.
-I think I’ve mentioned it a few times here and there but my husband and I have been struggling with getting pregnant since we got married.
-Having a dog has helped ease that pain, if just a little bit.
 Having them to take care of has helped me do some of the “mothering” in a sense.
-I know that it’s not exactly the same as human children, but it helps while we figure out what to do about our situation.
+I know that it’s not exactly the same as human children, but it’s still a sense of purpose nonetheless.

 2- It’s improved my mental and emotional health.